 ii.
 The Philistines were an immigrant people from the military aristocracy of the island of Crete (Amos 9:7).
 Small numbers of Philistines were in the land at the time of Abraham, but they came in larger numbers soon after Israel came to Canaan from Egypt.
 They were organized into five city-states.

 iii.
 This was a difficult period for Israel.
 “Never did time seem more hopeless than when Samuel arose.
 The Philistines, strengthened not merely by a constant influx of immigrants, but by the importation of arms from Greece, were fast reducing Israel to the condition of a subject race.”
-(Smith, Pulpit Commentary)
+(Smith)

 b.
-The word of the Samuel came to all Israel… now Israel went out to battle: This doesn’t mean the battle was initiated by Samuel.
+The word of Samuel came to all Israel….
+Now Israel went out to battle: This doesn’t mean the battle was initiated by Samuel.
 Some manuscript traditions (evident in the Septuagint) make it clear the Philistines started this conflict.
 Nevertheless, the battle ended in disaster: Israel was defeated by the Philistines, who killed about four thousand men.

 2. (3-4) The elders of Israel respond with a superstitious trust in the ark.

 And when the people had come into the camp, the elders of Israel said, “Why has the LORD defeated us today before the Philistines?
 Let us bring the ark of the covenant of the LORD from Shiloh to us, that when it comes among us it may save us from the hand of our enemies.”
 So the people sent to Shiloh, that they might bring from there the ark of the covenant of the LORD of hosts, who dwells between the cherubim.
 And the two sons of Eli, Hophni and Phinehas, were there with the ark of the covenant of God.